Ask Sybren & FAQs

 Each week, you will notice a sign-in list at the information table.
 All enrolled riders are listed in alphabetical order.
 The list is separated into 4-8 smaller lists so no one has a long line to sign in.
 You simply initial in on the “Started” column next to your name before you ride.
 When you are finished, you come back and initial in on the “Finished” column so we know you are finished.
 This system helps us know the number of riders as well as the numbers of riders that may remain out on the road near the end of the ride.
 It is imperative every rider sign in as well as sign out.
 If you forget to sign out when finished with your ride and depart home, don’t be surprised or startled if you get a phone call from Steve at your house at 3:00 a.m.
 Yes, 3:00 a.m.!
 While we realize that you might not be home at 3:00 p.m. in the afternoon, we are pretty confident that you will be home at 3:00 a.m. and we just want to confirm you are ok and still not out on the road.
 Please sign out when you are completed with your ride!

 This is a common question.
 The rides will be on paved roads that are typically frequented by cyclists.
 Rides are in a different location every week and are in small towns mostly west with the occasional northern routes.
 We try to keep the travel time from everyone’s home in mind when we select locations but also must carefully manage the balance of safety, traffic, parking access, TxDOT approval, rest stops and beautiful routes.
 We will always offer a short and a long route, thereby giving experienced riders a longer and more challenging option.
 Keep in mind that Ready2Roll Cycling will continue to increase mileage from the first training ride to the last and therefore, everyone increases their distance each week.
-As the series continues, we do introduce the challenge of hills to help prepare our riders for the BP MS150.
+As the series continues, we do introduce the challenge of hills to help prepare our riders for the Bike MS MS150.
 The exact ride routes will be communicated and posted on the weekly calendar.
 Please pay careful attention to the weekly notes as on occasion, locations for rides may change.

 Riding a bicycle from Houston to College Station is no easy task, even for the experienced.
 It takes preparation, training and of course a bicycle (with gears!).
 The Ready2Roll Cycling training rides are intended to help you adequately prepare so that you not only will make it to the finish but will have a wonderful experience and likely want to do it again.
 Sounds crazy, right?